 You probably know very well by now that washing your face in the shower won’t cause or worsen your acne.
 Still, you must be careful not to set the water temperature too high.
 You could wash your face in hot showers once or twice in an entire week, as that is ideal.

-The most important thing is to clean your face regularly regardless of whether you do it in the shower or use creamy face cleansers.
+The most important thing is to clean your face regularly, whether you do it in the shower or use creamy face cleansers.
 Cleansing is essential to keep your face healthy, glowing, and free of dirt.
 The best times to cleanse are first thing in the morning or before you go to bed to wash your face of all the dirt your face accumulated during the day.